-The increasing demand for innovative flavors, authentic cuisines, and ethnic tastes in foods and snacks is augmenting the market for spices in India.
+The increasing demand for innovative flavours, authentic cuisines, and ethnic tastes in foods and snacks is augmenting the market for spices in India.
 Additionally, a significant growth in the food processing industry along with hectic work schedules and sedentary lifestyles of the consumers are also propelling the demand for convenient food options.
 As a result, the growing utilization of spices in processed and ready-to-eat food products is further driving the market growth in the country.
-Apart from this, the expanding HoReCa sector in India is also bolstering the market growth.
 Moreover, the increasing penetration of western food trends is further catalyzing the demand for a variety of newer spices.
-Additionally, the Indian government has introduced stringent regulations to curb the adulteration of spices, thereby inducing the production of safer product variants.
-Furthermore, the rising consumer concerns towards the negative health impact of synthetic additives in spices are augmenting the demand for natural and organic spices in the country.
-Looking forward, IMARC Group expects the India spices market to continue its strong growth during the next five years.